hypeJunction/hypeDropzone/README.md

 $('.elgg-form').trigger('initialize'); // will instantiate dropzone inputs contained within the form
 $('.elgg-form').trigger('reset'); // will clear previews and hidden guid inputs
 ```

-## Requirements

-* For icons to display as expected, install a plugin that provides FontAwesome support, or add FontAwesome to your theme

 ## Acknowledgements / Credits